h3xh4wk/Coursera_Capstone/README.md

 # Coursera_Capstone
-used for the capstone project on Coursera
+This repository is used for the capstone project on Coursera